 Project Outcomes: I helped the team transition from a content based discovery model to an more user friendly tag based discovery based wine recommendation engine which would allow a range of users to pick their next wine through Hipcask.
 This was complementary to their database of wines and liquor, which were already tagged by mood, flavour and food.

-This redesign helped the application gain a wider user base and allowed the company to lunch in 4 major cities across India.
+This redesign helped the application gain a wider user base and allowed the company to launch in 4 major cities across India.
 The company has since pivoted to a 'passport' base model but language and features of this redesign are still present in their application.